 - Technologies with industry sponsorship, research grant support, or investment partners are not eligible for support under the Accelerator Awards.
-Technologies that are the subject of a TVSF Phase 2 award are considered too far developed and are therefore ineligible for funding under the Accelerator Awards program. - Funding is provided in tranches aligned with the project milestones.
+Technologies that are the subject of a TVSF Phase 2 award are considered too far developed and are also therefore ineligible for funding under the Accelerator Awards program. - Funding is provided in tranches aligned with the project milestones.
 At least one milestone must be proposed per quarter.
-A quarterly progress report must be submitted and approved at the quarterly progress update meeting as a condition of receiving the subsequent tranche of funds at the scheduledtime. - The Accelerator Awards program reserves the right to halt financial support for the project for reasons including, but not limited to the following: - Technology is no longer available to OSIF for licensing (e.g. active license agreement is entered into, IIA lead is transferred to another institution, etc.); - PI leaves Ohio State: - o Intellectual property offers limited protection of the technology or potential business model; - o Potential opportunity for the startup is limited, including market size; - Failure to complete project milestones on time or with affirmative results; and - o Failure of PI to comply on time with all Accelerator Awards reporting requirements.
+A quarterly progress report must be submitted and approved at the quarterly progress meeting for the subsequent tranche of funds to be released. - The Accelerator Awards program reserves the right to halt financial support for the project for reasons including, but not limited to the following: - o Technology is no longer available to OSIF for licensing (e.g. active license agreement is entered into, IIA lead is transferred to another institution). - PI leaves Ohio State. - o Intellectual property offers limited protection of the technology or potential business model. - o Potential opportunity for the startup is limited, including market size. - o Failure to complete project milestones on time or with affirmative results. - o Failure of PI to comply on time with all Accelerator Awards reporting requirements. - Technology is deemed ready for commercialization.
+License to a startup with an identified business lead can be pursued and precludes the need for further development through the Accelerator Awards.